mkst/conker/config/README.md

 ### Compression

-The same script that is used to compress the `chunk0` assets can be re-used to compressed these files.
+The same script that is used to compress the `game` assets can be re-used to compressed these files.
 There is no 2-byte alignment within these files, so be sure to pass the `--no-padding` flag:

 ```sh
 # create output folder